PhilC21/macBS_walkthrough/README.md

 ![VirtualBox Platform Packages](assets/screenshots/sc_002.png)

 Once the download is finished, locate the file and run it.
-If you get a "**Do you want to allow this app to make changes to your device?**" screen (this will pop-up a lot through out his process), click **Yes** to continue.
+If you get a "**Do you want to allow this app to make changes to your device?**" screen (this will pop-up a lot through out this process), click **Yes** to continue.
 This will open he VirtualBox Installer wizard.

 ![VirtualBox Installer](assets/screenshots/sc_003.png)